QuickFunds/QuickFunds/README.md

 ### Contact

-For any inquiries, please contact me at quickfunds@example.com.
+For any inquiries, please contact me at quickfundslb@gmail.com

 Thank you for respecting the usage restrictions of this repository.

 ---

-This project is done by Taha El Fil and Mohammad Mekdash
+This project is done by Taha El Fil & Mohammad Mekdash